 Why do I need an EPA?

 Loss of mental capacity as a result of an injury or illness can affect anyone, often without warning.
-Being proactive in appointing attorneys may save you and your family unnecessary anguish and certainty for how decisions are to be made.
+Being proactive in appointing attorneys may save you and your family unnecessary anguish and certainty about how decisions are to be made.
 An EPA provides you with the opportunity to decide who your attorneys will be, what powers they will have and when those powers will commence.

 Without an EPA, no one is legally entitled to act on your behalf for financial decisions.
 In this case, your family or friends will be required to apply to the Civil and Administrative Tribunal in your state to be appointed as your attorney.
-This can become an expensive, time consuming and stressful process.
+This can become an expensive, time-consuming and stressful process.

 Who should I appoint as an Attorney?